-Lebanon to release protesters detained after night of riots
+Beirut braces for more violence, after night of riots

+Security forces, including Lebanese military, were heavily deployed across downtown Beirut after the worst violence since the unrest erupted three months ago.
+They spent the day reinforcing concrete barriers and stringing coils of razor wire across main thoroughfares, ahead of calls from protesters for more rallies.

-BEIRUT (AP) — Lebanon’s public prosecutor ordered the release Sunday of more than 30 people detained the previous evening, according to the National State News agency, in the worst day of violence since protests erupted three months ago.
+Lebanon’s public prosecutor ordered Sunday the release of 34 people detained in clashes between security forces and anti-government protesters that wounded hundreds in the capital the previous night.

-The public prosecutor said all 34 arrested are to be released, except those with other pending cases.
+The public prosecutor said all those detained during the riots would be released except those with other pending cases, the official National State News agency reported.

+At least 377 people were injured in Saturday’s clashes, according to the Red Cross and the Lebanese Civil Defense.
+More than 120 of those were treated in hospitals, including a protester who sustained an eye injury, as well as security force members.
+Lebanon’s Internal Security Forces said 142 of its members were injured, including 7 officers, some with serious concussions.

-The clashes took place with the backdrop of a rapidly worsening financial crisis and an ongoing impasse over the formation of a new government.
+The clashes took place amid a rapidly worsening financial crisis and an ongoing impasse over the formation of a new government.
 The Cabinet headed by Prime Minister Saad Hariri resigned in late October.

+Security forces and the military were girding themselves for more violence, following protester calls for more rallies on Sunday.

+Government forces blocked access to some buildings in central Beirut with razor wire, closing off access to areas that included a popular tourist site.
+Workers also welded fencing together across roadways that lead to Parliament to make it harder for demonstrators to push through.

+On the quiet, rainy streets Sunday, shopkeepers, banks and other businesses swept up broken glass and boarded up windows.
+Workers at one bank took down the large sign with its name to remove any identifier and avoid soliciting anger from protesters, who smashed the windows and the facade of Lebanon’s Banking Association headquarters with metal bars the previous night.
+The demonstrators widely blame Lebanese financial institutions, alongside government corruption, for the crippling economic crisis.

+Nearby soot and ashes still littered the ground where security forces burned the tents of the protesters’ sit-in during the chaotic melee.

-Riot police fired volleys of tear gas and rubber bullets in Beirut on Saturday to disperse thousands of protesters rallied outside the parliament and in downtown.
-The protesters, who came from the country’s north, east and Beirut, lobbed flares at security forces, metal bars, stones and tree branches.
+Riot police had fired volleys of tear gas and rubber bullets late into the night Saturday to disperse the thousands of demonstrators.
+The protesters, who came from the country’s north, east and the capital itself, clubbed security forces with tree branches and metal bars and fired flares and fireworks, while lobbing stones and other projectiles at them.

-The pitched street battles lasted for nearly nine hours and were among the worst scene of rioting since protests broke out in mid-October.

-At least 220 people were injured in the clashes, according to the Red Cross.
-More than 80 of those were treated in hospitals, including a protester who sustained an eye injury, as well as security force members.
-The clashes also took place in the courtyard and steps of a mosque downtown.
+The clashes also took place on the steps of a mosque downtown.
 The top Muslim Sunni Fatwa office called it “inappropriate” and said protesters had taken refuge inside the mosque and were taken care of.

-Protesters smashed windows and the facade of the headquarters of the country’s Banking Association with metal bars.
-Security forces set fire to a few tents set up by protesters nearby.
+The pitched street battles lasted for nearly nine hours, with both protesters and the government trading blame for the violence.

-Interior Minister Raya El Hassan said Saturday that security forces were ordered to protect peaceful protests.
-“But for the protests to turn into a blatant attack on the security forces and public and private properties, this is condemned and totally unacceptable,” she tweeted.
+Interior Minister Raya El Hassan said that security forces were ordered to protect peaceful protests.
+“But for the protests to turn into a blatant attack on the security forces, public and private properties, this is condemned and totally unacceptable,” she tweeted Saturday.

 However, Human Rights Watch described the security force response as “brutal” and called for an urgent end to a “culture of impunity” for police abuse.